• Skip to main content

 Fellows are required to be board-eligible or board-certified after having completed an anatomic pathology or a combined anatomic and clinical pathology residency program and must be eligible for medical licensure in the State of Arkansas.

-For the 2024-2025 academic year, please send a curriculum vitae, a personal statement including career goals, and three letters of recommendation (a formal application is not required) to Dr. Brown, Dr. Tubre, and Interim Fellowship Coordinator Renee Baldwin.
+At this time, for the 2027-2028 academic year, please send a curriculum vitae, a personal statement including career goals, and three letters of recommendation to Dr. Brown, Dr. Tubre, and Interim Fellowship Coordinator Renee Baldwin.

 Contact Us